digicademy-chf/chf_bib/Documentation/DataModel/Index.rst

 ==========

-All records of a bibliography are held together by a single ``BibliographicResource`` which holds the main classes ``Entry``, ``Contributor``, and ``Tag``.
-The class ``Entry`` has a set of fields that contain inforomation of non-independent items (e.g. papers in a journal) as well as independent publications (e.g. the journal itself).
-Entries may be connected to other data models, which may specify elaborations such as the specific page number of a citation, by using the class ``Reference``.
+All records of a bibliography are held together by a single ``BibliographicResource`` which holds the main classes ``BibliographicEntry``, ``Agent``, and ``Tag``.
+The class ``BibliographicEntry`` has a set of fields that contain inforomation of non-independent items (e.g. papers in a journal) as well as independent publications (e.g. the journal itself).
+Entries may be connected to other data models, which may specify elaborations such as the specific page number of a citation, by using the class ``SourceRelation``.

-``Scope``s may be used several times in a bibliographic entry to provide, for example, volume and number of the journal an article is published in.
-The same class is used to enable providing multiple identifiers. ``Contributors`` were also pulled into their own class because they may occur multiple times per publication, but they have their role (e.g., author or editor) specified by being added to the right property of an ``Entry``.
+``Extent``s may be used several times in a bibliographic entry to provide, for example, volume and number of the journal an article is published in.
+The same class is used to enable providing multiple identifiers. ``Agents`` use their own class because they may occur multiple times per publication, and their role (e.g., author or editor) can be specified by being added via an ``AuthorshipRelation``.

-In addition, the model knows flexible ``Tag``s and ``SameAs`` classes, which can be used to group entries and contributors via labels and to connect entities to Linked Open Data.
+In addition, the model knows flexible ``LabelTag``s and ``SameAs`` classes, which can be used to group entries and agents via labels and to connect entities to authority files.

 ..  _graphical-overview: